Table of Contents

 The Caribbean: Proximity and Peril

-The Caribbean region formed the tense epicenter of the Cuban Missile Crisis.
-Cuba, an island nation just 90 miles south of Florida, became a platform for Soviet nuclear missiles in October 1962.
-This geographic proximity transformed the Caribbean from a peripheral Cold War theater into the most dangerous flashpoint in human history.
-The deployment of medium-range and intermediate-range ballistic missiles (MRBMs and IRBMs) on Cuban soil meant that major U.S. cities—including Washington, D.C., Miami, and Atlanta—could be struck with little warning, collapsing the strategic buffer that the Atlantic Ocean had previously provided.
+The Caribbean region formed the tense epicenter of the Cuban Missile Crisis, a 13-day confrontation in October 1962 that brought the world to the brink of nuclear war.
+At the heart of this standoff was Cuba, an island nation just 90 miles south of Florida, which became the unexpected platform for Soviet nuclear missile deployment.
+This geographical proximity transformed the Caribbean from a peripheral Cold War theater into the most dangerous flashpoint in modern history.
+The installation of medium-range and intermediate-range ballistic missiles (MRBMs and IRBMs) on Cuban soil meant that major U.S. cities—including Washington, D.C., Miami, and Atlanta—were suddenly within striking distance, eliminating the strategic buffer that the vast Atlantic Ocean had previously provided.

-The crisis did not emerge in a vacuum.
-After the failed Bay of Pigs invasion in 1961, Cuban leader Fidel Castro deepened his alliance with the Soviet Union.
-Nikita Khrushchev saw an opportunity to redress the imbalance of nuclear missile placements: American Jupiter missiles in Turkey and Italy had already ringed the Soviet heartland.
-The geography of Cuba offered a mirror to this vulnerability, allowing the Soviets to project power directly into the Western Hemisphere.
-The Caribbean, long seen as America's maritime backyard, suddenly became a forward-deployed missile base.
+The crisis did not emerge in isolation but was deeply rooted in the geopolitical geography of the Cold War era.
+Following the failed Bay of Pigs invasion in 1961, Cuban leader Fidel Castro solidified his alliance with the Soviet Union.
+For Soviet Premier Nikita Khrushchev, the geography of Cuba presented a strategic opportunity to redress the nuclear imbalance created by American Jupiter missiles stationed in Turkey and Italy, which encircled the Soviet Union.
+Cuba's location offered a mirror to this vulnerability, enabling the Soviets to project power directly into the Western Hemisphere, turning the Caribbean—historically considered America's maritime backyard—into a forward-deployed missile base just minutes away from the U.S. mainland.

-The U.S. response was shaped by sheer geographic urgency.
-President John F. Kennedy convened the Executive Committee of the National Security Council (ExComm) to deliberate options.
-A naval blockade—euphemistically called a "quarantine"—was chosen partly because the island's geography made interdiction possible without immediate invasion.
-The narrow Florida Straits, the Yucatán Channel, and the Windward Passage all became critical chokepoints for enforcing the quarantine.
-The geography of the region determined both the threat and the nature of the response.
+The U.S. response was shaped by sheer geographic urgency and the limited options the island’s proximity allowed.
+President John F. Kennedy convened the Executive Committee of the National Security Council (ExComm) to evaluate potential responses.
+Ultimately, a naval blockade—referred to diplomatically as a "quarantine"—was chosen because the island's geography made maritime interdiction feasible without an immediate invasion.
+Key maritime chokepoints such as the narrow Florida Straits, the Yucatán Channel, and the Windward Passage became critical for enforcing the quarantine.
+The surrounding geography dictated both the nature of the Soviet threat and the American response, underscoring how physical terrain and maritime corridors became decisive in strategic planning.

 Cuba's Strategic Geography